kiwigrid/k8s-sidecar/README.md

 - Update/Delete on change of configmap
 - Enforce unique filenames

 # Usage

 Example for a simple deployment can be found in [`example.yaml`](./example.yaml).
 Depending on the cluster setup you have to grant yourself admin rights first: `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin   --user $(gcloud config get-value account)`

 One can override the default directory that files are copied into using a configmap annotation defined by the environment variable "FOLDER_ANNOTATION" (if not present it will default to "k8s-sidecar-target-directory").
 The sidecar will attempt to create directories defined by configmaps if they are not present.
 Example configmap annotation:
   `k8s-sidecar-target-directory: "/path/to/target/directory"`

-If the filename ends with `.url` suffix, the content will be processed as an URL the target file will be downloaded and used as the content file.
+[Note](#note): If the filename ends with `.url` suffix, the content will be processed as an URL the target file will be downloaded and used as the content file.

 ## Configuration Environment Variables